 So yeah, I don’t know.
 I definitely take all of that into account when working on anything, but I’m just trying to find the place where I intersect with it, so I can understand and internalize that.

-Stay tuned for Part 2 of our interview with Eric Martin!
+Part two of our interview with Eric Martin is now available here!